NSA Whistleblower Edward Snowden's Options Are Dwindling Fast

 One source we contacted who commutes across the land border daily between Hong Kong and Shenzhen, China, said it would be “pretty hard” for Snowden to get into China illegally across the border, and that if Snowden was smart “he would have applied for a China visa before they made the announcement.”

-Even with the potential difficulty of illegally entering China, goods are smuggled across the border all the time, and Chinese organisation at the local level doesn’t always sync up with the National level.
+Even with the potential difficulty of illegally entering China, goods are smuggled across the border all the time, and Chinese organization at the local level doesn’t always sync up with the National level.

 Regardless, unless Snowden has any friends on the Chinese mainland who are willing help him, leaving Hong Kong for the Red State isn’t a real viable option unless Beijing wants him to come.
 And the only reason Beijing might want Snowden is so they can use him as a propoganda tool in the war of words with the U.S.